helishah3010/skill-bar/README.md

 # Animated Responsive Skill bar
+- I created using just HTML and CSS
 - Responsive
 - no frameworks or complex javascript or external dependencies
 - Animates on page reload